IbrahiimKhan/catalog/development_log.md

     5. Developed a cart screen with quantity adjustment with redux store and slices.

 - **Thought Process**: Focused on establishing core functionality and ensuring smooth interaction with API by rtk query .
 Did setup the redux store to persist cart item.
-- **Challenges**: Handling geolocation permissions on different platform and implementing map integration.
+- **Challenges**: Handling geolocation permissions and enabling/ disabling device locations on different platform and implementing map integration.

 ## Phase 2: Offline Support and Caching
 - **Completed**:
   1. Enabled offline caching of viewed products.
   2. Created a "History" screen for offline access to past products.
   3. Implemented network change detection to handle offline/online transitions.
-  4. To check this feature, if you are on emulator please go on //off the airplane mode.
+  4. To check this feature, if you are on emulator please go on/off the airplane mode.

 - **Thought Process**: Cached viewed products for seamless offline access.
 - **Challenges**: Ensuring data syncing works smoothly when coming back online or going back again to offline.